dmtiblin/UR-SQL-Challenge/README.md

 As you examine the data, you are overcome with a creeping suspicion that the dataset is fake.
 You surmise that your boss handed you spurious data in order to test the data engineering skills of a new employee.
 To confirm your hunch, you decide to take the following steps to generate a visualization of the data, with which you will confront your boss:

 1. Import the SQL database into Pandas.
 (Yes, you could read the CSVs directly in Pandas, but you are, after all, trying to prove your technical mettle.)
-This step may require some research.

   * Consult [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/latest/core/engines.html#postgresql) for more information.

   * If using a password, do not upload your password to your GitHub repository.

 2. Create a histogram to visualize the most common salary ranges for employees.